rahulpoptani/Python-Playground/SOLID/4_Interface_Segregation.md

 A client should not be forced to depend on interfaces it does not use

 ### What Does This Mean?
-1. A class should not implement methods it doesn’t need.w
+1. A class should not implement methods it doesn’t need.
 2. Instead of one large interface, break it into multiple smaller interfaces.
 3. This ensures better maintainability and flexibility.